Mission Valley (shopping mall): History

 In 2001, one of the mall's original tenants, Montgomery Ward, was shuttered when the chain went bankrupt.
 A year later, Target opened in the former Ward's space.
-The Good Guys closed in 2005, and it replaced by Golfsmith a year later in the power center.
-In 2006, Macy's completed its acquisition of May Company, and the former Robinsons-May store was subsequently rebranded as a Macy's.
-In August 2008, Westfield Group filed an application for a major renovation to the Westfield Mission Valley shopping center.
+The Good Guys closed in 2005, and it was replaced by Golfsmith a year later in the power center.
+In June 200, the "Shoppingtown" moniker was dropped, and the mall became Westfield Mission Valley.
+In 2006, Macy's completed its acquisition of May Company, and the former Robinsons-May store was subsequently rebranded as Macy's.
+In August 2008, Westfield Group applied for a major renovation to the Westfield Mission Valley shopping center.
 The project envisioned a 500000 sqft expansion of retail space for stores, 50000 sqft of commercial space, adjacent condominiums and parking.
 Real estate industry experts expect the project to be long-term, and development to last five to ten years.
 However, as of 2021 renovations proposed in 2008 have not been done to Westfield Mission Valley.